 Also Read: Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Guru Padmasambhava and Khandro rushed to Chagkhar Gyalpo Sindhu Raja’s bed carrying the holy water and the king’s life force.
-Guru opened the skin and the king inhaled his breath, the spider dissolved from the King’s crown and after drinking the holy water (drowa Drenpai Chhu), the king got alright.
+Guru opened the skin and the king inhaled his breath.
+Then the King was cured after drinking the holy water.

 Also Read: Kurjey Lhakhang, a Cave of the Red Cliff where Guru Rinpoche left an Impression of his Body